History of the company

 Experts close to you - worldwide

 Our 200 experts live in Stuttgart, Munich, Frankfurt, Cologne, Vienna, Zurich and many other German-speaking cities.
-We also have trainers across Asia, Africa, Europe as well as in North, Central and South America.
+We also have trainers across Asia, Africa, Europe, in the Middle East, as well as in North, Central and South America.
 This allows us to keep travel costs especially low.